-A total of 27,682 LRAP doses were tested.
-Of those, 27,620 doses yielded valid PGD results at initial time-point testing and were subsequently included in data analyses.
-Three of the 18 sites performed plate culture at the time of PGD testing (concurrent culture) regardless of PGD result, with one site performing quantitative culture following a positive cytospin/Gram stain.
-These 3 sites contributed 10,424 unique LRAP doses that were used to determine True Positives (TP = PGD-RR + concurrent culture positive), True Negatives (TN = PGD-NR + concurrent culture negative), False Positives (FP = PGD-RR + concurrent culture negative), False Negatives (FN = PGD-NR + concurrent culture positive) and Specificity.
-Note that clinical sensitivity of the Platelet PGD Test was not established by the study.
-The remaining 15 sites performed confirmatory culture testing on only PGD-RR LRAP doses; TP (PGD-RR + confirmatory culture positive), FP (PGD-RR + confirmatory culture negative) and Non-reactive doses were determined for the 17,196 doses tested at these 15 sites.
+A large, multicenter study of the Platelet PGD Test demonstrated the value of rapid testing using Pan Genera Detection to detect bacteria in platelets.
+Eighteen hospital transfusion services participated in the study of LRAP in plasma that had previously tested as culture negative using early culture and been distributed to hospitals for transfusion.
+A total of 27,620 doses yielded valid PGD results and were included in data analyses.
+Three of the sites performed plate culture at the time of PGD testing (concurrent culture) regardless of PGD result, with one site performing quantitative culture following a positive cytospin/Gram stain.
+These 3 sites tested 10,424 unique LRAP doses that allowed determination of the accuracy of the PGD result, that is, True Positive (TP), True Negative (TN), False Positive (FP) or False Negative (FN).
+The remaining 15 sites performed confirmatory culture testing on only PGD-RR LRAP.

-Nine (9) bacterially contaminated LRAP doses were detected by the PGD Test and confirmed by culture (TP) at six centers for a detection rate of 1:3069, 95% confidence interval [CI]: 1:6,711 - 1:1,617; or 326/million units, 95% CI 149/million - 618/million].
-Four of the 9 contaminated doses detected were day 3 platelets, 2 were day 4 and 3 were \geq day 5.
-All 9 doses were detected by PGD at the first and only time-point when they were tested.
-Table 1 shows the frequency of contaminated units and platelet age.
-Table 2 lists the characteristics of the 9 TP identified in the study.
+Nine (9) bacterially contaminated LRAP doses were detected by the PGD Test and confirmed by repeat culture (TP) at six centers for a detection rate of 1:3069, 95% confidence interval [CI]: 1:6,711 - 1:1,617; or 326/million units, 95% CI 149/million - 618/million].
+Four of the 9 contaminated doses detected were day 3 platelets, 2 were day 4 and 3 were ≥ day 5.
+All 9 doses were detected by PGD at the first time tested.
+Two contaminated LRAP were detected by culture that were not detected by the PGD Test; 1 was at <103 CFU/mL and the other was contaminated with an organism with a rare LTA (LTA Type IV), which was not targeted by antibodies in the first version PGD Test but is targeted and detected by antibodies in the PGD Test.
+One additional bacterial contamination was identified during a workup to investigate a suspected allergic reation; this organism was found to be at a level below the detection limit of the PGD Test.